BKrajancic/Prismatik-Device-Sync/README.md

 In this repository there are several `.ini` files because this repository can be used with several different devices.
 This addon can control multiple devices by being installed several times.

-Therefore to clone this repository, first navigate to `~/Prismatik/plugins`, then in a command prompt run:
+Therefore to install this addon, copy this repository to the plugins folder, then rename the folder to match the device name.
+This can be done in two ways:

 ## Installation using Git
 If you have Git installed, open the aforementioned directory using the command line, then run one of the following commands: